-|An impressive fireworks display was orchestrated at Hanwant Mahal located in Umaid Palace in Jodhpur, aka, The Khaas Bagh, during our journey on the Maharajas Express.
+|During our journey on the Maharajas Express, an impressive fireworks display was orchestrated at Hanwant Mahal located in Umaid Palace in Jodhpur, aka, The Khaas Bagh.
 We were honored and breathless.
 See the post here.

 |“The Taj Mahal, Crown of the Palace is an ivory-white marble mausoleum on the south bank of the Yamuna river in the Indian city of Agra.
 It was commissioned in 1632 by the Mughal emperor Shah Jahan (reigned from 1628 to 1658) to house the tomb of his favorite wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
 The tomb is the centerpiece of a 17-hectare (42-acre) complex, which includes a mosque and a guest house, and is set in formal gardens bounded on three sides by a crenelated wall.”
 See the post here.

-Well, here it is, New Year’s Eve 2020, a challenging year for all of us, to put behind us.
+Well, here it is, New Year’s Eve 2020, a challenging year for all of us to put behind us.
 Unfortunately, the year’s end doesn’t end the woeful state of the world in light of Covid-19.
 The fears, the stress, the lockdowns, and the subsequent loss of life and financial security will remain well into 2021.

 |From this site: “Indian Statesman and Spiritual Leader.
 Mohandas Gandhi, who came to be popularly known as “Mahatma” (Great Soul), was born a colonial subject of the British Empire.
 He studied law at University College in London and was admitted to the bar in 1891.
-In 1893, Gandhi took a position as a legal advisor for an Indian law firm in Durban, South Africa (then also a British colony).
+In 1893, Gandhi became a legal advisor for an Indian law firm in Durban, South Africa (then also a British colony).
 Appalled at the racism against South Asians there, Gandhi became an activist for equal rights.
-Gandhi disdained the violent tactics often employed by socialist and anarchist activists, however, and advocated new forms of nonviolent resistance, collectively known as “Satyagraha” (truth and firmness).
-Influenced by traditional Hinduism as well as the works of Jesus, Leo Tolstoy, and Henry David Thoreau, Gandhi’s methods stressed change by noncooperation with the colonial authorities, including disruptive (though nonviolent) demonstrations and general strikes and boycotts.
+However, Gandhi disdained the violent tactics often employed by socialist and anarchist activists and advocated new forms of nonviolent resistance, collectively known as “Satyagraha” (truth and firmness).
+Influenced by traditional Hinduism and the works of Jesus, Leo Tolstoy, and Henry David Thoreau, Gandhi’s methods stressed change by noncooperation with the colonial authorities, including disruptive (though nonviolent) demonstrations and general strikes and boycotts.
 See the post here.

-|My spectacular dinner, made by the thoughtful chef at the Amritsar Ramada, where we’ll stay for three nights.
+|My spectacular dinner was made by the thoughtful chef at the Amritsar Ramada, where we’ll stay for three nights.
 See the post here.

-Most likely, after the holiday season ends, within a week or two, we’ll see a resurgence of cases, when many have refused to avoid crowded indoor spaces at gatherings.
+Most likely, after the holiday season ends, within a week or two, we’ll see a resurgence of cases when many have refused to avoid crowded indoor spaces at gatherings.
 How does this impact us?
 In many ways, especially in our ability to get out of India.